NVentimiglia/Augmented-Reality-Ghost-Hunter/README.md

 I have left out much of the gameplay logic (game controller, ghost logic, ghost models, sounds) because :

 - The effects and models I used were premium content from the asset store.
-I do not have a license to distrubute them.
 - You really dont care about my gameplay logic.
 Its really basic.
 You care about my webcamera shader.